 I confirmed the issue.
 Thanks for your test case.

 If the end of reading buffer is CR, io_unread() needs to unread one more byte for CR.

 I created a patch and a simplified test case for that.

-Updated by luislavena (Luis Lavena) almost 8 years ago
+Updated by luislavena (Luis Lavena) over 8 years ago

 jmthomas (Jason Thomas) wrote: